All Articles

 In 1962, just outside D.C., matriarch Phyllis is supervising her teenage children, Carl and Martha, as they move into a new apartment.
 This hilarious and heartbreaking semi-autobiographical portrait of a mother and her two children reveals—through five evictions—timeless truths of love, family and forgiveness.

-Shakespeare’s Sister by Emma Whipday (UK)
+Shakespeare’s Sister by Emma Whipday (US/UK)

 (Full-Length Play, Drama / 5w, 7m, 1 girl, 1 boy)